Sum 41: 2006–2008: Baksh's departure and Underclass Hero

-On May 10, 2006, Dave Baksh announced in a statement through his management company that he was leaving Sum 41 to work with his new band, Brown Brigade, which has a more "classic metal" sound.
+On May 10, 2006, Dave Baksh, via a statement through management, announced that he was leaving Sum 41 to work with his new band, Brown Brigade, which has a more "classic metal" sound.
 Baksh cited "creative differences" as the reason for his departure, but claimed that he was still on good terms with the band.

-The next day, Whibley confirmed Baksh's departure and announced that the band would only replace him with a touring guitarist, who would not have any decision-making power in the band or be in videos, photo shoots, or albums.
+The next day, Whibley confirmed Baksh's official departure and announced that the band would only replace him with a touring guitarist, who would not have any decision-making power in the band or be in videos, photo shoots, or albums.
 The band hired Gob frontman and guitarist Tom Thacker to replace Baksh.

-Recording of the band's fourth studio album, Underclass Hero, began on November 8, 2006, and finished on March 14, 2007.
 On April 17, 2007, the band released a song on iTunes, "March of the Dogs".
-Although not a single, the band released it early because, according to Whibley, "the record [wouldn't] be out until the summer".
-Whibley was threatened with deportation for the song, because he metaphorically "killed the president" on it.
+Whibley was threatened with deportation from the United States for the song, because he metaphorically "killed the president" on it.
+The band's fourth studio album, Underclass Hero was released on July 23, 2007.

 The album, backed by the first single and title track, "Underclass Hero", was released on July 24, 2007.
 Despite mixed reviews, the album was a commercial success, debuting at number seven on the Billboard 200 and at number one on the Billboard Rock Albums chart, the band's highest US chart position to date.
 It also peaked at number one on the Canadian Albums chart and on the Alternative Albums chart.
 Two more singles were released from the album, "Walking Disaster" and "With Me".
 Underclass Hero was certified Platinum in Canada.
 On September 15, 2007, the band headlined the House of Blues with Yellowcard.

 In October 2007, the band began the Strength in Numbers Tour, a tour of Canada with Canadian band Finger Eleven; Die Mannequin opened each of Sum 41's shows.
 During the tour, Whibley sustained a herniated disk.
 As a result, the group cancelled the rest of its shows.
 After Whibley recovered from his injury, the band continued the Underclass Hero tour in March 2008 and toured until early July, when the group began preparation for its next album.

 Sum 41 released a greatest hits album in Japan titled 8 Years of Blood, Sake and Tears in November 2008.
 The album included a previously unreleased song, "Always", and a DVD, which contains each of the band's music videos.
-On March 17, the band released the worldwide version of the album titled All the Good Shit.
+On March 17, the band released the worldwide version of the album, titled All the Good Shit.